tobycm/akatsuki-du-ca-bot-remastered/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Use 4-space indents
+* Use type hints as much as possible

 Examples of unacceptable behavior include: